melzreal/aws-cert-study/examreview.md

 - Codedeploy has in-place or blue-green deployments

+- AWS lambda compute deployments cannot use an in-place codedeploy deployment

 - Lambda and ECS cannot use in-place deployment types

 - CodeBuild uses buildspec.yml, CodeDeploy uses appspec.yml - YAML only

 - Cloudformations can be YAML or JSON

+### SAM - Serverless Application Model

+- Use AWS::Serverless::Application to embed an app from the AWS serverless app repo/ s3 into a nested operation

+- SAM is an extension of cloudFormation, thus enabling you to define resources by using Cloudformation in your aws sam template.

 #### All aws Lambda and ECS deployments are blue/green